yukarinoki/cpp-docs.ja-jp/docs/standard-library/hash-map-class.md

    // using a dereferenced iterator addressing the location hm1_AcIter = hm1.begin( );
    hm1_RcIter = hm1. upper_bound ( hm1_AcIter -> first );
-   cout << "The 1st element of hm1 with a key greater than "
+   cout << "The 1st element of hm1 with a key greater than that\n"
-        << "that\n of the initial element of hm1 is: "
+        << "of the initial element of hm1 is: "
         << hm1_RcIter -> second << "." << endl;
 }
 ```